 When it does come time for the decision to sell one’s business, maintaining confidentiality is crucial to a successful transaction.

 Your business depends on the continuity and trust of your staff, customers and suppliers alike to keep your business running smoothly.
 Knowledge of an upcoming sale can undermine this trust and result in an unwarranted disruption to your business at a time when it is more important than ever to present a well-functioning business to prospective buyers.
 When employees, competitors and others find out that you intend to sell your business, the consequences can be extremely negative.
 They can go well beyond simply putting the sale of the business at risk.
 Creating confidentiality and protecting from the possibilities mentioned above during a sale is of the utmost importance.

-Again, a professional and knowledgeable advisor can create a confidential, comprehensive marketing process that is designed specifically for selling a business quickly, efficiently and at maximum value while prescreening for qualifying buyers and providing guidance throughout the entire sales & transaction process.
+Again, a professional and knowledgeable business advisor can create a confidential, comprehensive marketing process that is designed specifically for selling a business quickly, efficiently and at maximum value while prescreening for qualifying buyers and providing guidance throughout the entire sales & transaction process.